YoungX99/byte-vitepress-cli/README.md

 # byte-vitepress-cli
-It's a light CLI for VitePress
+This is a lightweight CLI for VitePress，and supports bilingual template selection.